Learn more about the Chairholders who are funded by these and other NSERC Chairholder grants by visiting the NSERC Chairholders Database.

 NSERC staff must be informed as soon as possible if the nature of the Chairholder's faculty appointment is about to change, for example, as a result of pending retirement or the approval of a concurrent Canada Research Chair award.
 Such changes will have implications for the IRC award.
-Chair candidates or incumbents who hold or expect to hold a Canada Research Chair under the Canada Research Chairs Program should refer to the Concurrent Chair Awards section below.
+Chair candidates or incumbents who hold or expect to hold a Canada Research Chair under the Canada Research Chairs Program should refer to the Concurrent IRC and CRC Awards section below.

 A researcher can hold IRC and Collaborative Research and Development (CRD) Grants concurrently.
 A CRD application and an IRC application may be evaluated simultaneously if the two are thematically related and have a strong overlap in supporting organizations and research teams, and are submitted to NSERC at the same time.
 Each application will be evaluated on its own merits and a funding decision for each will be reached independently.